phoddie/node-red-mcu/readme.md

 The compatibility goal should be to provide the same behaviors as much as possible so that existing Node-RED developers can apply their knowledge and experience to embedded MCUs without encountered confusing and unnecessary differences.
 The goal is not to provide all the features of Node-RED, as some are impractical or impossible on the target class of devices.

-### Transformation
-In this prototype, the nodes and flows exported by Node-RED are converted from JSON to JavaScript instances on the embedded device.
-This is a relatively heavy operation, involving several passes over the project structure and evaluating JavaScript code.
-Almost all of this work could be done as a build step on the development computer prior to deploy.
-Done well, this would free up additional RAM for the project, allow projects to start running faster, and detect use of unsupported Node-RED features earlier.
-This work should be done sooner than later, as it will change the class definition for the nodes.

-- [X] Create JavaScript tool to convert Node-RED JSON to JavaScript source code
 - [ ] Integrate embedded conversion into Deploy feature of Node-RED (excellent work is being done here by @@ralphwetzel with the [node-red-mcu-plugin](https://github.com/ralphwetzel/node-red-mcu-plugin))

 ### Runtime
 - [ ] Align runtime behavior and APIs with Node-RED as much as practical.
 This would benefit from assistance from developers familiar with Node-RED.
-- [ ] Should messages sent between nodes should be sent asynchronously to avoid JavaScript stack overflows on long chains of nodes (what does Node-RED do here?)
+- [X] Should messages sent between nodes should be sent asynchronously to avoid JavaScript stack overflows on long chains of nodes (what does Node-RED do here?)
 - [ ] Implement support to instantiate nodes from a [Mod](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/mods.md).
 This would allow updated flows to be installed on embedded devices in seconds.

 ### Nodes
 Possible future work on built-in nodes:

 - **Common nodes**.
 The Complete node appears to require Node-RED runtime behaviors beyond what this exploration now implements.
 It should be implemented sooner to ensure that the object design can support all the fundamental behaviors required.
 - **Function nodes**.
-The Trigger nodes appear to be essential.
-For the most part they should be straightforward to implement, though some of the behaviors are non-trivial.
 Exec may not make sense.
 - **Network nodes**.
 The TCP nodes should be possible to implement using ECMA-419 in the same way MQTT has been implemented.
 WebSocket server is possible.
 - **Sequence nodes**.
-The Join, Sort, and Batch nodes should be possible to support.
-Like the Function nodes, some are quite sophisticated.
+The Sort and Batch nodes should be possible to support.
+Like the Function nodes, they are quite sophisticated.
 - **Parser**.
 CSV should be possible to support, but the others (HTML, YAML, XML) are likely impractical.
 - **Storage** Watch file may not be useful, since there are no other processes modifying files.
 At best, it could monitor for changes made by other nodes.

 The built-in nodes are useful for compatibility with the standard Node-RED behaviors.
 Additional nodes should be added to support embedded features.
 For example, a Preferences node, Display node, etc.

 ### Challenging Dependencies
 Several nodes use [JSONata](https://jsonata.org), a query language for JSON.
 This looks like a substantial effort to support and is perhaps impractical on a constrained embedded device.
-Fortunately, it seems like the Function object can do the same, just less conveniently.
+(Note: I now have JSONata building and running some simple test cases.
+The code size and memory footprint are large.
+Further exploration is needed to evaluate if JSONata is a viable option to enable, but at least it looks possible)

 The JSON node has an option to use [JSON Schema](http://json-schema.org/draft/2020-12/json-schema-validation.html) for validation.